cbonoz/stark24/README3.md

 1. Enhanced Smart Contract Functionality: Implementing advanced smart contract functionalities to automate and streamline fund verification processes further, reducing manual evaluation / communication such as emailing.

-2. Expanded Blockchain Support: Adding support for additional blockchain networks and protocols to broaden StarkFront's reach and accessibility, catering to users across different blockchain ecosystems.
+2. Expanded Blockchain Support: Adding support for additional blockchain networks and protocols to broaden ZkPages's reach and accessibility, catering to users across different blockchain ecosystems.

 3. Integration of Advanced Security Features: Integrating advanced security features such as zero-knowledge proofs to further validate the viewer of a contract.